Skip to main content

 Note: The decline observed between 2022 and 2023 is due to a lower levy in New York City, as published by the Office of the State Comptroller.

-Number of residential properties in New York State
+Types of properties in New York State

 STAR benefits